-The Bureau of Labor Statistics released their monthly Consumer Price Index (CPI) on Wednesday, May 10, and there may finally be some relief from skyrocketing inflation — at least for certain goods.
+The Bureau of Labor Statistics released their monthly Consumer Price Index (CPI) on Wednesday, Sept.
+13, and there is some relief from skyrocketing inflation — at least for certain goods.

-According to the CPI report, inflation is actually up 4.9% from April 2022, but that’s actually the lowest year-to-year increase since May 2021.
-(Small consolation, no?)
+According to the CPI report, inflation is actually up 3.7% from August 2022.

 Download The Krazy Coupon Lady app for the latest money-saving tips, news, deals, and coupons.

-Bringing home the bacon is getting cheaper at last.
-Not that long ago meat prices were bonkers, but now, we’ve seen bacon prices drop 8.9% year over year since April 2022 (and 0.9% between March and April 2023).
+Bacon price jumped a bit (4.1%) between July and August 2023.
+However, overall bacon is getting cheaper.
+Not that long ago meat prices were bonkers, but now, we’ve seen bacon prices drop 6.4% year over year since August 2022.

 Save with Bacon coupons on KCL